beloglazov/openstack-neat/README.rst

 Survey of Energy-Efficient Data Centers and Cloud Computing Systems,” *Advances in Computers, M. Zelkowitz (ed.)*, vol. 82, pp. 47–111, 2011.

-[17] A. Beloglazov, S. F. Piraghaj, M. Alrokayan, and R. Buyya, “A Step-by-Step Guide to Installing OpenStack on CentOS Using the KVM Hypervisor and GlusterFS Distributed File System,” *Technical Report CLOUDS-TR-2012-3, Cloud Computing and Distributed Systems Laboratory, The University of Melbourne*, Aug.
+[17] A. Beloglazov, S. F. Piraghaj, M. Alrokayan, and R. Buyya, “Deploying OpenStack on CentOS Using the KVM Hypervisor and GlusterFS Distributed File System,” *Technical Report CLOUDS-TR-2012-3, Cloud Computing and Distributed Systems Laboratory, The University of Melbourne*, Aug.
 2012.